The best way to launch your startup

 When do applications close?
 How do I refer other founders?

-Applications for our October 2023 cohort will close in end of September or when we fill our October 2023 cohort in each location.
+The next Antler US Residency will be in October 2023 in-person in three US cities: Austin, Boulder, and New York City.
+Applications are open for the Antler US April 2024 Residency and interviews for spots in our Fall Residency are underway.
+Applications for our April 2024 cohort will close in end of September or when we fill our April 2024 cohort in each location.
 We highly encourage you to invite stellar fellow founders in your network to apply to Antler!

 How often do I have to be in the office?
 What does “full-time” mean?